Haisam-Abbas/Exit-Interview/README.md

 I believe this tool gives the most value to individuals in consultancy or HR departments in medium to large organizations which deal with copious amounts of unstructured data and legacy systems / processes which have no formal standard.
 Although it can be helpful to almost anyone.

-I used a Zero Shot Facebook/BART model and then finetuned it on a data set of around 2500 exit interviews.
-The data set was created by using a mix of LLM's, research into the leading causes of employee resignations as well as real life exit interview comments all tied together.
-It process exit comments and classifies them into one of 13 categories:
+I used a Zero Shot Facebook/BART model and then finetuned it on a data set of around 2500 rich exit interviews.
+The data set was created by using a mix of LLM's, research into the leading causes of employee resignations as well as real life exit interview comments.

+The model process exit comments and classifies them into one of 13 categories:

     "0": "Career change",
     "1": "Entrepreneurship",